k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

 In addition, the TDM task execution process populates the [tdm_params_distinct_values](/articles/TDM/tdm_architecture/02_tdm_database.md#tdm_params_distinct_values) TDM DB table with the parameters list and the valid values for [combo parameters].

-Parameter tables are used for the following:
+Parameter tables are used for:

 - Getting the list of available parameters per task.
 - Getting the number of matching entities for the selected parameters of the task.